thelearned1/solonarv.github.io/homebrew/fate/exclusions/water-magic.md

 brew-license: ogl
 ---

-## Associated skills
+## Skills

+### Half-cost discount

-Skill levels for Water Magic skills lower than your highest Water Magic skill cost 50% less XP.
+Purchasing a level in a Water Magic skill costs 50% less XP if the new level is less than your highest Water Magic skill level.

 ### Water Storage